jmichelsen/SuperDPF/README.md

 - voice commands for the same controls
 - remove picture from frame and add filename to exclude list so rsync doesn't sync it on next sync
 - first run wizard for initial setup (set wireless network info, keyboard map, sleep intervals, voice commands, apis)
+- use twitter for communication to owner- DM IP to owner on boot, DM status updates, etc

 ### Install instructions
 ```